wanda0929/Rydberg_pulse_design/docs/Measurement-Free Error Correction via Multi-Qubit Syndrome Gate Encoding.typ

 (i) The control qubits are initially in the ground state $|0 angle_c$.
 The first $pi$-pulse (i) can couple it to the Rydberg state $|c angle.r_c$ and the target qubit is unchanged due to the strong dipole-dipole interactions.

 (ii) The control qubits are initially in state $|1 angle.r_c$.
 The first $pi$-pulse (i) cannot couple the control qubits.
 Thus, the target qubit can be switched between state $|0 angle_t$ and $|1 angle_t$ through pulse sequence (ii) to (iv).

+== Pulse sequence

+The pulse sequence is shown below:
+#figure(
+  image("pulsesequence.png", width: 95%),
+  caption:[The whole sequence of measurement-free error correction process.
+If one of the data qubits is errored, we can perform two rounds of syndrome mapping and error correction process to achieve the measurement-free correction no matter the occured error is bit-flip(X-error) or phase-flip(Z-error).
+In the first round, the effective $C_4"NOT"$ gate(for control qubits and one target qubit) is performed by a $"CNOT"_4$ gate and two Hadamard gates(the area surrounded by gray dashed square).
+Then, we perform a $C_2"NOT"$ gate(two control qubits and one target qubit shown as red dashed rigion) to flip the errored qubit if the error type is X-error.
+Finally, we perform a $pi$-pulse to reset the ancilla qubit to the ground state.
+In the second round, the implementation of effective $C_4 Z$ gate is shown in the second gray dashed square, which is to map the syndrome information to the ancilla qubit.
+Then we perform a effective $C_2"Z"$ gate (the methond is shown in red-dashed square) to correct the errored qubit if the error type is Z-error.
+The ancilla qubit is also required reset after the error correction process.], )

 == Dual species architecture

 The interaction hamiltonian between control qubit and target qubits is given by: